 The OPTION command controls global command execution and sets a few global quantities.
-Starting with version 1.6.0 of OPAL the option VERSION is mandatory in the OPAL input file.
-Example:
+Each of the settings options are listed in Table 21 with their corresponding default values.

 '''

-OPTION, ECHO=logical, INFO=logical, TRACE=logical,
+OPTION, VERSION=integer, ECHO=logical, INFO=logical, TRACE=logical, WARN=logical, SEED=real, PSDUMPFREQ=integer, STATDUMPFREQ=integer, SPTDUMFREQ=integer, REPARTFREQ=integer, REBINFREQ=integer, TELL=logical;

-WARN=logical,

-SEED=real, PSDUMPFREQ=integer,

-STATDUMPFREQ=integer, SPTDUMFREQ=integer,

-REPARTFREQ=integer, REBINFREQ=integer, TELL=logical, VERSION=integer;

 '''

 VERSION Used to indicate for which version of OPAL the input file is written.
 The major and minor versions of OPAL and of the input file have to match.
 The patch version of OPAL must be greater or equal to the patch version of the input file.
 If the version doesn't fulfill above criteria OPAL stops immediately and prints instructions on how to convert the input file.
+Starting with version 1.6.0 of OPAL the option VERSION is mandatory in the OPAL input file.
 The format is Mmmpp where M stands for the major, m for the minor and p for the patch version.
 For version 1.6.0 of OPAL VERSION should read 10600.